Introduction WHY JOIN US AT SOLANO COUNTY? COMMITMENT TO SERVICE:

 • Administration and enforcement of Federal, State, and Local laws and policies pertaining to environmental health, building construction, and land use planning OUR EMPLOYEES:

-To review the full job description for this position, please visit: http://www.solanocounty.com/civicax/filebank/blobdload.aspx?blobid=15820 BENEFITS/ WHAT'S IN IT FOR YOU?
+To view the job description for this position, please visit: http://www.solanocounty.com/civicax/filebank/blobdload.aspx?blobid=15811BENEFITS WHAT'S IN IT FOR YOU?

 Dental and vision insurances for the employee and eligible dependents are paid 100% by the County.